Super League launch brings focus on Caf's finances

 The Zambia proposal

-In this harsh financial context, it has surprised many that a proposal made by the Zambian football association (Faz) to substantially reduce Caf's operational costs was taken out of the general assembly's agenda by Caf general secretary Veron Mosengo-Omba.
+In this harsh financial context, it has surprised many that a proposal made by Zambia's football association (Faz) to substantially reduce Caf's operational costs was taken out of the general assembly's agenda by the body's general secretary Veron Mosengo-Omba.

 Caf originally included the motion in its first draft agenda, which the BBC has seen, before taking it off without explanation on 9 June, just 24 hours later.